Bees

 +

-Not always.
-Ground bees and solitary bees are beneficial and typically pose little threat.
-However, honey bee colonies in walls or carpenter bees damaging wood may require professional attention.
-We assess each situation to recommend the best approach.
+It depends on the situation.
+Ground bees and solitary bees are usually temporary and not aggressive.
+However, honey bee colonies in walls or carpenter bees damaging wood often require professional attention.
+A pest control company can assess your situation and recommend the best approach.

 Can you relocate bee colonies?